BobcatMK/C-projects/README.md

 **2. Windows API Projects**

-This part of the repositorium has three programs written using Visual Studio Community 2015:
+This part of the repository has three programs written using Visual Studio Community 2015:

 - **_Bouncing Ball Simulation_**
 It's simulation of boucing ball, to build this project you need access to Windows API.